1958 1959 1960 1961 1962 1963 1964 1965 1966 1967 1968 1969 1970

 final album.
 He died in Nashville, Tennessee, USA at the age of 81. |

-first single release went to Number One, followed by a further three
+release went to Number One, followed by a further three Top 10 hits

-Top 10 hits and one Top 20 entry.
-He also had two Top 10
+and one Top 20 entry.
+He also had two Top 10 albums in

-resumed his TV acting career, appearing in numerous dramas.
-In
+TV acting career, appearing in numerous dramas.
+In the mid

-the mid 1990s he moved to the UK and began appearing on the West End
+1990s he moved to the UK and began appearing on the West End stage,

 24 Title: Pearl's A Singer Elkie Brooks was born on 25 Feb 1945 in